gardehal/react-chook/README.md

 - [ ] Flavicon (For timer, toasts, notifications etc.)
 - [ ] Expanding all panels in upload white line over footer
 - [ ] Improved style for mobile (width, footer escpecially)
-- [ ] Unauthorized upload recipe/ingredient error handleing
+- [ ] Unauthorized upload recipe/ingredient error handleing, failure to upload etc
-- [ ] Convert all ingredients in recipes to gram or ml (keep original, default display original, option in settings to use metric only)
+- [x] Convert all ingredients in recipes to gram or ml (keep original, default display original, option in settings to use metric only)
-- [ ] Display more values like nutrients in recipe details, rememebr to add warning ("partial or estimated amount ... some ingredients do not have nutritional information"...)
+- [ ] Display more values like nutrients in recipe details, rememeber to add warning ("partial or estimated amount ... some ingredients do not have nutritional information"...), in table left&right of main body?
+- [x] Review table names (isComodity, nutrients as x_gram, y_kcal, z_per100, cost -> price, title -> name || name -> title)
+- [ ] set recipe secondary info in upload page?

 ## Known issues
 - Things are not looking good.
 Not figuratively but literally, style is not my strong suit.